Islandora-Collaboration-Group/ISLE/docs/install/_obsolete_install-server.md

 * Open a terminal and navigate to `/opt/ISLE` (or where you cloned the ISLE directory).
 * Type `git remote -v`
-* You want to have four lines returned, two that describe your private repository (called `origin`) and two that describe the source ISLE github site (called `upstream`):
+* You want to have four lines returned, two that describe your private repository (called `origin`) and two that describe the source ISLE GitHub site (called `upstream`):

 ```
 origin  https://github.com/your-github-name/ISLE.git (fetch)